sdjhen/sdjhen-portfolio/README.md

 # Portfolio

-This is a portfolio project showcasing my skills and projects.
+This is a React JS portfolio project showcasing my skills and projects.

 ## Description